sourcegraph/handbook/content/departments/engineering/dev/tools/grpc_cs_enablement.md

 If you see either:

-- relevant entries in the “GRPC “internal errors” metrics**”** grafana dashboards
+- relevant entries in the “GRPC “internal errors” metrics” grafana dashboards
 - **OR**: application logs that are prefixed with `grpc.internal.error.reporter`

 That indicates a surefire issue with our gRPC implementation and (should be reported to us).